 Not only are many Millennials in deep credit card and student loan debt which make it practically impossible to save up for a downpayment, but they also prefer a different household formation.
 They don’t want to spend their free time to take care of a home, they want to travel instead and enjoy life.
 Additionally, homeownership comes with huge hidden costs, so renting is much easier for the majority of Millennials.
 Oftentimes, homebuyers need a much bigger budget than expected: you need to buy furniture, pay monthly taxes and insurance and handle repairs.

 However, Millennials are also changing the face of homeownership all over the world.
-Unlike their parents, Millennials don’t want to invest in huge houses that will house generations of people.
-They prefer smaller and greener homes that will be cozy, won’t require downsizing and will be easier to sell in case they choose to relocate.
+Unlike their parents, Millennials don’t want to invest in huge homes that will house generations of people.
+They prefer smaller and greener homes that will be cozy, won’t require downsizing, and will be easier to sell in case they choose to relocate.